-With basic connectivity and contacts sorted I proceeded to to Microsoft’s Marketplace to try and get the same or similar apps to those that I already had.
-It was at this point the I noticed the first big difference between Android and WP7 in that it seemed the majority of the highest rated apps available were all paid apps.
-Don’t get me wrong I have no issue in paying for good software its just that my impression with Android is that the majority of the apps I have and use are free.
-It surprised me how many apps were paid apps, I thought (naively) that as Microsoft wanted to grow the platform as quickly as they could they would have followed the Android model instead it seems that they have decided to mirror Apple’s approach.
+With basic connectivity and contacts sorted, I proceeded to Microsoft’s Marketplace to try and get the same or similar apps to those that I already had.
+It was at this point that I noticed the first big difference between Android and WP7 in that it seemed the majority of the highest rated apps available were all paid apps.
+Don’t get me wrong, I have no issue in paying for good software, it's just that my impression with Android is that the majority of the apps I have and use are free.
+It surprised me how many apps were paid apps, I thought (naively) that as Microsoft wanted to grow the platform as quickly as they could, they would have followed the Android model.
+Instead, it seems that they have decided to mirror Apple’s approach.

 Apps & Widgets on WP7

-Edit: I managed to get my ring tone working, what wasn’t clear was that when you set the genre on the track so that the phone will recognise it it has to be the text ‘ringtone’ if you don’t put that exact text the phone will not see it.
+Edit: I managed to get my ring tone working, what wasn’t clear was that when you set the genre on the track so that the phone will recognise it has to be the text ‘ringtone’ if you don’t put that exact text, the phone will not see it.

 My first thoughts were “I can’t use the phone” but I’m persevering and have been rewarded by discovering things such as the voice recognition, and my thoughts now are that since I’m a developer and I believe there is functionality missing from the phone, I’ll need to roll up my sleeves and write the software that I want.
 I plan to write a few more posts on how I find the phone over the next couple of weeks and hopefully soon I’ll be able to post about my experience in creating apps for WP7.